aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 import { DataSourceInstance } from '@aws-amplify/graphql-transformer-interfaces';
 import { DataSourceProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { DataSourceProvisionStrategy } from '@aws-amplify/graphql-transformer-interfaces';
+import { DataSourceStrategiesProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { DataSourceType } from '@aws-amplify/graphql-transformer-interfaces';
-import { DBType } from '@aws-amplify/graphql-transformer-interfaces';
 import { DefinitionNode } from 'graphql';
 import { DirectiveDefinitionNode } from 'graphql';
 import { DirectiveNode } from 'graphql';